-The present Treaty shall be ratified.
-The ratifications shall be exchanged at The Hague as soon as possible.
+The present Treaty shall be ratified and the ratifications shall be exchanged at The Hague as soon as possible.

-The present Treaty shall come into force as soon as the ratifications are exchanged, and shall remain in force for ten years as from its entry into force.
-Unless denounced six months before the expiration of this period, it shall be considered to be renewed by tacit agreement for a further period of five years and similarly thereafter.
+The present Treaty shall enter into force as soon as the ratifications have been exchanged and shall remain in force for a period of ten years as from its entry into force.
+If it has not been denounced six months before the expiration of this period, it shall be deemed to be renewed by tacit agreement for a further period of five years, and similarly thereafter.